ship-nix/docs/src/servers/upgrading.md

   On business critical software, test your system upgrade on a <a class="text-blue-700" href="/servers/staging-servers/">staging server</a> before production
 </div>

-Your NixOs server should have upgraded to the latest version.
+Your NixOS server should have upgraded to the latest version.

 You can [SSH into your server](/servers/ssh/) and type `nixos-version` to verify that the upgrade was successful.